-Earlham College, joining nearly 800 other institutions of higher education in the U.S., no longer requires students to submit standardized test scores (either SAT or ACT) with other materials in support of their application for admission (*see below for exceptions).
+Earlham College adopted a test-optional policy in 2011 and no longer requires students to submit standardized test scores (either SAT or ACT) with other materials in support of their application for admission (*see below for exceptions).

 For many students, standardized test results are not an optimal predictor of the ability to succeed in college.
 Furthermore, Earlham has always taken a holistic approach in its review of students’ applications for admission, giving consideration to academic achievement, writing ability (the essay is very important) and letters of recommendation from teachers and guidance counselors.
 In determining academic ability and college readiness, the College gives particular weight to a student’s performance in high school courses and the quality of their chosen college preparatory academic program.
 Earlham also recognizes applicants’ commitments, accomplishments and contributions beyond the classroom.